Royalty audit information

 Any royalty payer – including major, national or junior companies and individual or small scale miners – can be audited at any time.
 Royalty payers may be chosen for an audit based on any of the following reasons:

-• a special audit project (to target specific problems or issues in legislation);
+- a special audit project (to target specific problems or issues in legislation)

-• a legislated program;
+- a legislated program

-• risk-based selection (including industry trend analysis);
+- risk-based selection (including industry trend analysis)

-• dob-ins or tip-offs;
+- dob-ins or tip-offs

-• follow-up of information received from a variety of sources;
+- follow-up of information received from a variety of sources

-• referral from another royalty or tax audit.
+- or referral from another royalty or tax audit.

 Royalty payers whose businesses are predominantly based outside the Northern Territory, but conduct mining or petroleum production in the Northern Territory, are also audited.